 Dismissal of the complaint in this case is also indicated due to intervening developments.
-The Commission conducted a representation election in the bargaining unit involved on November 6, 1989.
-The petitioning organization won a clear majority of the employees eligible.
-While the WSNA has filed objections to the rulings on certain motions, it appears to have lost its status as exclusive bargaining representative.
-Unless the entire election is reversed, the WSNA will no longer have standing to pursue a "refusal to bargain" charge.
+The Commission conducted a representation election in the bargaining unit involved on November 17, 1989.
+The WSNA failed to demonstrate majority support.
+Although the WSNA will be on the ballot for a runoff election, it appears for the moment to have lost its status as exclusive bargaining representative.
+Unless it wins the runoff election or obtains reversal of the entire election process, the WSNA will no longer have standing to pursue a "refusal to bargain" charge.
 Clover Park School District, Decision 377 (EDUC, 1978).